Choosing a pet in Canada

 Other pets to consider are rodents like guinea pigs, mice, hamsters, and degus.
 While they do require more hands-on care than fish, they can be a more attractive option because you can hold them, carry them, and play with them.
 While these animals require some exercise, and time outside of their cages, you don’t need to go for a walk around the block with them.
 You have to make sure to clean their cages daily, and keep in mind that they can be sociable creatures.
 Rodents like degus and guinea pigs should not be alone.
 They should, at the very least, be kept in pairs of the same species and gender.

 If you would like a pet to go jogging and hiking with, adopting a dog might be your first choice.
 There are many different breeds of dogs including Golden Retrievers, Lhasa Apsos, German Shepherds, Shar-Peis, Great Danes, and Chihuahuas.
 Dogs are loyal and loving companions.
 You can take your dog to the park and teach him or her new tricks.
-They do require exercise and may require medical care, so you should be willing to walk your dog and cover any additional costs.
+They do require training and exercise, and may require medical care, so you should be willing to walk your dog and cover any additional costs.

 Cats are sweet, affectionate, and playful pets that you can snuggle up with at the end of a long day.
 There are many breeds of cats including Siamese cats, Ragdolls, and Persian cats.
 Cats are independent creatures, and they can get rid of pests.
 You can keep them primarily indoors as long as you play with them and create an environment where they can stay active.